James Graham, 8th Duke of Montrose

-James Graham, 8th Duke of Montrose, (born 6 April 1935), styled Earl of Kincardine until 1954 and Marquess of Graham between 1954 and 1992, is a Scottish peer and Conservative politician in the House of Lords.
+James Graham, 8th Duke of Montrose, (born 6 April 1935), styled Earl of Kincardine until 1954 and Marquess of Graham between 1954 and 1992, is a Rhodesian/Zimbabwean-Scottish hereditary peer, hill farmer and former Conservative politician in the House of Lords.

 Biography

 Early life

 James Graham was born on 6 April 1935 in Southern Rhodesia, where his father—the then Marquess of Graham—was establishing a farm.
 He attended boarding school in Scotland, first in Aberdeenshire and then at Loretto School, near Edinburgh.

 He was appointed Officer, Most Venerable Order of the Hospital of Saint John of Jerusalem (OStJ) in 1978.
 He served as Brigadier of the Royal Company of Archers in 1986.

 Marriage

 On 31 January 1970, the Marquess of Graham married Catherine Elizabeth MacDonell Young (d.
 29 October 2014), daughter of Queen's Own Cameron Highlanders officer Capt.
 Norman Andrew Thompson Young, of Ottawa, Canada.